GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastlines/_access.md

 % ## Use constraints

-:::{dropdown} How to download the data
+:::{dropdown} How to access the data
 DEA Coastlines data for the entire Australian coastline is available to download in two formats:

 * OGC GeoPackage (recommended): suitable for QGIS; includes built-in symbology for easier interpretation